mishra9759harshit/mishra9759harshit/README.md

    An astrology-based **love calculator** .

 3. **[Impress Your Crush](https://astrolove.vercel.app/single.html)**
-    personalized proposals in a developer’s style.
+    Personalized proposals in a developer’s style.

 ---